Writing & Pictures

 I'm a writer living in Los Angeles, CA. I also make pictures.

 I have published two collections of short stories, To Slow Down The Time (2010) and Pops and Clicks (2013), and my writing has been featured as part of Sing Statistic’s Reverence Library and printed in The South Loop Review.
+I'm currently at work on my first novel.

 I grew up in Michigan and I have a Bachelor of Arts degree from Columbia College Chicago.
 I love a good coffee or craft beer and practicing yoga.